bcmpinc/StardewHack/GrassGrowth/README.md

 # Grass Growth
-Normally long grass only spreads on diggable soil.
+Normally long grass only spreads on digable soil.
 With this mod it can spread everywhere on your farm.
-Useful for the forest farm, where there's plenty of grass tiles, but the diggable soil is scarce.
+Useful for the forest farm, where there's plenty of grass tiles, but the digable soil is scarce.

 ## Config
 none